ycexiao/scikit-package/doc/source/frequently-asked-questions.rst

 .. note::

   This namespace feature is only available in Level 5, ``public``.
 In programming, a "namespace" refers to a unique identifier that can hold many classes, functions, and variable names.
+Here we extend the concept that the top level namespace holds multiple packages.

 What is the difference in folder structure compared to a standard package?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""